 „Mersenne accomplished the harmonization of mechanics through the mechanization of music.“ (Peter Dear)

-Lenka analyzed the tension between musical and mathematical-mechanical notions of harmony in early modern thought.
-For Comenius, harmony signified both a mechanical order and a holistic congruence, oscillating between metaphors for knowledge, education, and encyclopedias.
-She explored the metaphor’s dual usage, emphasizing its broader implications in early modern intellectual contexts.
+Lenka analysed the tension between musical and mathematical-mechanical notions of harmony in early modern thought.
+For Comenius, harmony signified both a mechanical order and a holistic congruence, oscillating between metaphors for knowledge, education, and encyclopaedias.
+She explored the metaphor’s dual usage, emphasising its broader implications in early modern intellectual contexts.

 - Marcela Slavíková – Metaphors of Music in Comenius and in Early Modern Science

 Alessandro traced the metaphor of the “georgics of the soul” from antiquity through early modernity.
-Drawing on Cicero, Seneca, Augustine, and Bacon, he explored its ethical dimensions, showing how thinkers like Wesenfeld, Pufendorf, and Baumgarten developed the concept into frameworks for both individual and collective cultivation.
-He linked this tradition to the broader history of care for the soul, resonating with Jan Patočka’s philosophical narratives.
+Drawing substantially on Cicero, Seneca, Augustine, and Bacon, he explored its ethical dimensions, showing how thinkers like Wesenfeld, Pufendorf, and Baumgarten developed the concept into frameworks for both individual and (later) collective cultivation.
+He linked this tradition to the broader history of care for the soul, which could have made his contribution very interesting also for Jan Patočka studies.

 - Márton Szentpéteri – King Solomon in Transylvania: Miklós Bethlen and his Castle

 - Martin Žemla – See, Hear, Taste.
-Sensory Metaphors in 16th and 17th Century
+Sensory Metaphors in the 16th and 17th Century Paracelsianism

-Martin presented a comprehensive historical overview of sensory metaphors in European philosophical, theological, and mystical traditions, with a focus on Paracelsianism.
-He analyzed the challenges of classifying taste metaphors as metaphors of knowledge, contrasting them with the traditionally exemplary visual metaphors, and highlighted their complex roles in knowledge frameworks of the era.
+Martin presented a synoptic and comprehensive historical overview of sensory metaphors in European philosophical, theological, and mystical traditions, with a special focus on Paracelsianism.
+He analysed the challenges of classifying taste metaphors as metaphors of knowledge, contrasting them with the traditionally exemplary visual metaphors, and highlighted their complex roles in knowledge frameworks of the era.

 In the first part of his workshop, Vojtěch introduced participants to the TOME project’s coding environment, which now relies on the cloud computing services provided by CCS-Lab.
-He guided attendees through scripts used for generating, analyzing, and visualizing static word embeddings trained on the NOSCEMUS corpus.
-In the afternoon session, Vojtěch delved into the project’s current work with contextual Latin embeddings based on Latin BERT, exploring their potential for metaphor detection.
+He guided attendees through scripts used for generating, analysing, and visualising static word embeddings trained on the NOSCEMUS corpus.
+In the afternoon session, Vojtěch presented the Computational-Historical Group’s current work with contextual Latin embeddings based on Latin BERT, exploring their potential for metaphor detection if correlated with the static embeddings.
 See videos from the workshop here and here.

 - Jana Švadlenková – Cognitive & computational approaches to metaphors: an overview

 Jana provided a compelling overview of the history and systematics of Cognitive/Conceptual Metaphor Theory (CMT).
-She shared examples of practical applications—such as mapping one conceptual domain to another—and highlighted theoretical challenges within CMT, including metaphorical blending and blended mental spaces.
+She shared examples of practical applications—such as mapping one conceptual domain to another—and highlighted theoretical challenges within CMT, including Fauconnier and Turner’s conceptual blending theory and blended mental spaces.
 One key message from Jana’s talk was that metaphors are challenging not only for machines but also for humans.
-This led to a discussion about the need for benchmarking to validate the effectiveness of an AI-powered metaphor detector for early modern texts.
+This led to a discussion about the need for benchmarking to validate the effectiveness of an AI-enhanced metaphor detector for early modern Neo-Latin texts.

 - Jan Tvrz – Contextual word embeddings and metaphor detection

 Jan explained how contextual word embeddings work, how they are generated, and how they relate to the challenge of metaphor detection.
-Unlike static embeddings (e.g., Word2Vec), dynamic contextual word embeddings capture the context in which a word (or token) appears, alongside the specific meaning of that word-token.
-This is akin to the later theories of Wittgenstein’s philosophy of language.
-Jan emphasized that for effective metaphor detection, a combination of both static and dynamic embeddings is necessary.
-He demonstrated how metaphor detection works in English corpora using the BERT model, and discussed TOME’s current efforts to adapt this approach for the NOSCEMUS corpus of early modern scientific Latin using Latin BERT.
+Unlike static embeddings (e.g., Word2Vec), dynamic contextual word embeddings capture the context in which a word (token) appears, alongside the specific sense/meaning of that word-token.
+This is akin to the theories of late Wittgenstein’s philosophy of language.
+Jan emphasised that for effective metaphor detection, a combination of both static and dynamic embeddings seems to be the way to go.
+He also demonstrated how metaphor detection works in English corpora using the BERT model, and discussed TOME’s current efforts to adapt this approach for the NOSCEMUS corpus of early modern Latin scientific texts using Latin BERT.
 For more information, see Vojtěch’s videos linked above.

 - Jo Hedesan – Objectives, Approaches and Results of the Transcription Team & Transkribus training

-Jo introduced the objectives of her group: transcribing the printed Latin alchemical corpus from around 1500 to 1600 (Corpus TOME A), and from 1601 to circa 1700 (Corpus TOME B).
-By the end of the first year, the group had transcribed a highly curated sample of 16th-century alchemy, comprising a catalogue of 140 works, with approximately 70 works transcribed to date.
+Jo introduced the objectives of her group: transcribing the printed Latin alchemical and Paracelsian books from around 1500 to 1600, and from 1601 to circa 1700, and assembling the transcriptions in the EMLAP corpus, representing the two centuries of alchemy and Paracelsianism.
+By the end of the TOME’s year 1, the group had transcribed a highly curated and representative sample of 16th-century alchemy, comprising a catalogue of 140 works, with approximately 70 works transcribed to date.

-Jo presented two definitions of alchemy: a narrow one, and a broader, more tentative definition, which was employed for compiling the catalogue of Corpus TOME A. She also introduced the members of her group and outlined the transcription pipeline, standards, and procedures they follow.
-Furthermore, Jo discussed the Transkribus recognition model TOME 2.1, which she is currently working on and training to improve the transcription process.
+Jo presented two definitions of alchemy: a narrow one (“transmutation of metals”), and a broader definition, which was employed for compiling the catalogue of EMLAP.
+She also appreciated the outstanding, careful and hard work of the members of her group; moreover, she visually reflected on the group’s workflow and on the transcription pipeline, standards, and procedures the group follows.
+Last but not least, Jo discussed the Transkribus recognition model TOME 2.1, which she currently works on and trains to optimalise the transcription process.

 Conclusion

-The TOME 2nd Team School in Dobřichovice was a wonderful event that fostered collaboration, knowledge-sharing, and innovative approaches across its diverse research groups.
-Over the three days, participants explored a range of intellectual and computational topics, enriching the collective understanding of early modern metaphors, computational methods, and transcription challenges.
-The interactive format of workshops, discussions, and presentations created a dynamic environment for both individual growth and team cohesion.
+TOME’s 2nd School in Dobřichovice was a wonderful event that fostered synergy, knowledge-sharing, and innovation across the three diverse research groups.
+Over the three days, participants explored a range of historical, theoretical, methodological, and digital topics, enriching the collective understanding of early modern metaphors, encyclopaedic endeaevours, computational-historical research perspectives, and machine-human transcription challenges.
+The interactive format of workshops, discussions, and presentations gave rise to a dynamic environment for individual growth, team cohesion, and closer friendships.

-The event not only highlighted the interdisciplinary potential within the TOME project but also reaffirmed the importance of teamwork in addressing complex academic challenges.
-With the valuable insights gained and the connections strengthened, the team is now better equipped to advance its research goals in the months ahead.
+The event not only highlighted the cross-disciplinary (“encyclopaedic”) potential within the TOME project but also reaffirmed the importance of teamwork in addressing complex academic challenges in the 21st century’s third decade.
+With very fruitful, valuable and productive insights gained, and with the professional relationships and friendships strengthened, the team is now very well equipped to advance its research goals in the months ahead.

 Leave a Reply